Distance: 22 miles out and back

 Elevation gain: 2170 ft

 This ride has wonderful variety of scenery and road contour in only 12 miles—dense woods, a meadowed valley, rolling coastal uplands, the coast itself, and an iconic climb up from Hwy 1.
 It’s all beautiful.
 It’s more work than Mapmyride will admit—I recorded over 3000 ft of gain in 22 miles, with several short pitches of 10-14%.
-And the road surface, like all road surfaces in this area, is consistently poor.
+And the road surface, like all road surfaces in Sonoma County, is consistently poor.
 Yet I love this ride, and I think you will too.
 A bonus is that it starts and ends in Occidental, one of California’s most charming villages.

 That climb up from the ocean tends to be mentioned in hushed tones by California cyclists, because it figures in the routes of a couple of famous rides, Levi’s Gran Fondo and the Marin Double Century.
 It’s a bit of a spirit-crusher after 70 hard miles, but you’re going to be fresh, so it’s not a huge deal.
 You’ll climb about 700 ft in about 1.3 miles, roughly 10%.
 About the time you start cursing, it’s over.
 And it’s at its steepest at the bottom, so your spirit improves as you climb.